QiKatherine/QiKatherine.github.io/content/post/Hugo blogging with Ox-hugo.md

 There have been many good articles talking about using `ox-hugo` to aid efficient blog writing in Emacs/Spacemacs.
-I read these articles carefully several times and feel pretty confident using this tool, so I would strongly recommend you give them a look:
+I read these articles carefully several times and feel pretty confident using ox-hugo, so I would strongly recommend you give them a look:

 ![](/img/Hugo blogging with Ox-hugo 8.png)